-Students in the ABSN and MSN programs are assigned to clinical placements based on the faculty's selection of clinical sites specific to the learning objectives of the course, site characteristics, and availability.
-Students need to be prepared to travel and be flexible with schedule requirements.
-MSN students may be required to attend a clinical site in a state other than their resident state and/or to travel up to 120 miles or two hours, within their resident state or another, depending on the availability of suitable sites.
-MSN students should also be aware that in very rare instances, in order to finish the clinical requirements of a degree, students may need to relocate to North Carolina to finish their clinical course rotations.
+Although faculty and staff will make every effort to identify sites for precepted rotations as close to the student's place of residence as possible, statutory regulations, requirements of health care provider sites, competition for sites, etc., may limit the location and selection of sites.
+MSN and PGC students may be required to attend a site in a state other than their resident state and/or to travel a significant distance within their resident state or another, depending on the availability of suitable sites.
+In most cases, the travel will be less than 120 miles or two hours.
+However, some students may be required to travel farther.
+MSN and PGC students should also be aware that in very rare instances, in order to finish the clinical requirements of a degree and graduate, they may need to relocate to North Carolina to finish their clinical or systems course rotations.